-Bank of America, one of the five banks in the $25 billion settlement with the government over foreclosure practices, has struck a side deal that will allow it to reduce penalties in return for bigger cuts to borrowers’ mortgage balances.
-Bank of America will make deeper and broader cuts than other banks, which will allow it to avoid as much as $850 million in penalties and give more than 200,000 financially strapped households the opportunity to sharply reduce their mortgage balances.
+Bank of America, one of the five banks in the $25 billion settlement with the government over foreclosure practices, has struck a side deal.
+It will allow it to reduce penalties in return for bigger cuts to borrowers’ mortgage balances.
+Bank of America will make deeper and broader cuts than other banks; it will allow it to avoid as much as $850 million in penalties.
+And, it will give more than 200,000 financially strapped households the opportunity to sharply reduce their mortgage balances.

-This deal is unique to Bank of America and many of the write-downs will be made on loans originated by Countywide Financial Corp.
-Borrowers who qualify are expected to receive principal reductions averaging more than $100,000.
+This deal is unique to Bank of America and many of the write-downs will be made on loans originated by Countrywide Financial Corp.
+Borrowers who qualify will receive principal reductions averaging more than $100,000.
 The side deal offers qualifying borrowers a chance to cut their mortgage balances to their home’s current market value.
-Whereas other banks are required under the national settlement to cut principal to no more than 120 percent of the home’s value.
+Whereas other banks must under the national settlement cut principal to no more than 120 percent of the home’s value.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.